|

 Common audit-relevant applications include:

-Cross-referencing discovered systems with installed software inventories (where integrated).
+• License compliance support.
+Cross-referencing discovered systems with installed software inventories where integrated.

 These use cases address the structural side of audit readiness.

-A common assumption during vendor evaluation is that all network discovery tools deliver comparable outcomes- they find devices, generate diagrams, and keep documentation current.
+A common assumption during vendor evaluation is that all network discovery tools deliver comparable outcomes: they find devices, generate diagrams, and keep documentation current.
 In practice, the gaps are significant.
+For a broader breakdown of how different network topology mapping tools compare across discovery scope, visualization depth, and governance readiness, see the complete guide to network topology mapping tools before narrowing your shortlist.

 Some organizations need their diagrams to stop drifting.
 Others need infrastructure evidence that stands up in front of auditors and regulators.
 Those are two different problems.

-Solving the first doesn’t automatically solve the second.
+Solving the first does not automatically solve the second.

 If your situation looks like this:

-• Your Visio diagram hasn’t been updated in a year
+• Your Visio diagram has not been updated in a year

 • Devices appear on the network and no one remembers adding them